toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

 9. **` Add A Toy page will be a private route:`** ✅✅✅
     <br/>

-    > Create an **Add A Toy** page where there will be a form having the following fields:
+    > Create an **Add A Toy** page where there will be a form having the following fields:✅✅✅
-    - Picture URL of the toy,
+    - Picture URL of the toy,✅✅✅
-    - Name,
+    - Name,✅✅✅
-    - seller name (if available from the logged in user)
+    - seller name (if available from the logged in user)✅✅✅
-    - seller email (info from the logged in user)
+    - seller email (info from the logged in user)✅✅✅
-    - Sub-category ( For example: if the website is based on Educational and learning toys, the sub-categories can be Math Toys, Language Toys, and Science Toys.)
+    - Sub-category ( For example: if the website is based on Educational and learning toys, the sub-categories can be Math Toys, Language Toys, and Science Toys.)✅✅✅
     - Price,
-    - Rating,
+    - Rating, ✅✅✅
-    - Available quantity
+    - Available quantity✅✅✅
-    - Detail description
+    - Detail description✅✅✅

 <br/>